 This easy-to-read parable is designed to provide an overview of the 6-step success ladder and the coaching process.
 Sugars has a series of different books focusing on each of the 6 steps, as well as the 5 variables in the business chassis (e.g. leads, team, systems).
 The book ends with a review of key terms, a short action guide, recommended reading and FAQs.

-For more details, go to www.actioncoach.com, get a copy of the book or our full book summary.
+For more details, go to www.actioncoach.com, get a copy of the book or The Business Coach book summary bundle.
 [Or, get a free business consultation today to start multiplying your business growth and profits.]

 Start building a profitable, automated business today!